-Although a company may agree on several different types of resolutions during the meeting, the banking resolution is often the most commonly extracted resolution from the general minutes of the meeting.
+Although a company may agree on several different types of corporate resolutions during the meeting, the banking resolution is often the most commonly extracted corporate resolution from the general minutes of the meeting.

 The banking resolution can be agreed upon at any meeting after the first meeting, or altered, as directed, by the members or the Board of Directors.

 The banking resolution document is drafted and adopted by a company’s members or Board of Directors to define the relationship, responsibilities and privileges that the members or directors maintain with respect to the company’s banking needs.

 To authenticate it as a stand-alone document, the banking resolution is signed by the corporate secretary and stamped with the corporation's corporate seal.

 This corporate resolution form will often specify who may sign checks, borrow money or make banking decisions.
 It also typically states the date and location of the meeting in which the banking resolution was adopted.

 The members, or the Board, and the corporate secretary sign off on any changes made to the finalized corporate resolution form going forward.